opeolluwa/backend-for-humans/src/module_5/scripts/sample-scripts.md

-The original script, found [here](https://github.com/opeolluwa/filesync/blob/master/justfile), is used alongside Just[^just], a Shell command runner, to manage a codebase for building desktop(macOS) and mobile applications
+The original script, found [here](https://github.com/opeolluwa/filesync/blob/master/justfile), is used alongside Just[^just], a Shell command runner, to manage a codebase for building desktop(macOS) and mobile applications.

 1. On line <span class="line-number">1</span>, we see the previously explained shebang in action

-2. Line <span class="line-number">3</span> to line
-   <span class="line-number">7</span>, declared some variables whose values
-   would be reused in multiple places
+2. Line <span class="line-number">3</span> to line <span class="line-number">7</span> declared some variables whose values would be reused in multiple places

-3. On line <span class="line-number">9</span> to
-   line<span class="line-number">24</span>, we have
+3. On line <span class="line-number">9</span> to line<span class="line-number">24</span>, we have

-   - Conditional evaluation arms with copy the build application, from the source to the destination
+   - Conditional evaluation arms with copy the build application, from thesource to the destination

-   - If `all` is passed, it would copy all the supported targets, otherwise, it would copy the built application for the stated platform
+   - If `all` is passed, it would copy all the supported targets, otherwise, itwould copy the built application for the stated platform.

+Don't worry if you don't understand everything at a glance.
+Like I said, it is an excerpt from a personal project, so it should give you a glimpse of the real life application of what we've just learnt.

+I'll encourage you to ponder on it for a short while,  you should figure it out soon enough.

 [^just]: <https://just.systems>